maddyvinnakota/krasa-jaxb-tools/README.md

 ## Version

-- `2.3` Added `singlePattern` option.
+- `2.3` Added `singlePattern` option, fixed `generateServiceValidationAnnotations` used by `ValidSEIGenerator`.
   A huge refactoring has been performed to clean up the code with some minor fixes.
 Some dependencies have been updated to the latest version still supporting JDK 1.8.
+A maven rule has been set to force compilation with JDK 1.8.

 - `2.2` Some new features added because of PR requests